scrazycarl/academic-kickstart/content/blog_post/Master thesis takeaway/index.md

 "great job", "well done" all the time.

 In retrospect, my thesis wasn't perfect.
 Somethings could be done differently.
-One the biggest reason that I received a low grade was : "He works hard and fast, but without a plan."
+One of the biggest reason that I received a low grade was : "He works hard and fast, but without a plan."
 Although I had a plan at that time, it turns out I still failed my thesis to my standard.

 If I have a chance to do it differently, I would rethink it on the following aspect: